anhgelus/golatt/README.md

 Golatt is designed to add Go templates in gorilla/mux.

 To use it, you must name the folder containing all your templates `templates` and place it at the root of your project.
+You also have to create the directory `templates/page`.
-You can modify this name with a config, take a look at the next section to learn how to do it.
+You can modify these names with a config, take a look at the next section to learn how to do it.

 Then, you have to create two folders:
 - `public` which is the folder containing static files (image, font...)